 - (a) Approval required.
 Approval of a service plan by the city council shall be required for the organization of any metropolitan district wholly or partially within the city's boundaries. - (b) Conceptual review. - (1) Purpose.
 The conceptual review process in this subsection is intended to provide information to the applicant for use in determining whether it will submit an application for a service plan and the contents of such application.
-Any comments, suggestions, and recommendations by the city, including the city council and city staff, are not binding or limiting on the city in any manner.
-No service plan application will be accepted unless a conceptual review under this subsection has been completed within the preceding twelve (12) months for the same or substantially similar property and for the same or a substantially similar purpose. - (2) Concept letter.
-To propose a new service plan, an applicant must pay the applicable fee and provide a concept letter including the following:
+Any comments, suggestions, and recommendations by the city, including the city council and city staff, is not binding or limiting on the city in any manner.
+No service plan application will be accepted unless a conceptual review under this subsection has been completed within the preceding twelve (12) months for the same or substantially similar property and purpose as would be subject to the proposed service plan. - (2) Concept letter.
+To propose a new service plan, an applicant must pay the applicable fee and provide a concept letter including the following: - (i) a summary narrative of the proposed service plan and the development it will serve, including the current status of the development; - (ii) a detailed proposal for the metropolitan district, including: a clear justification of the need for the district, including a proforma analysis or other appropriate documentation demonstrating that no other entities (including the applicant)